ikko/sym/docs/topics/12_example_use/index.md

 </details>

 ### Explanation
-- `process_batch()`: A utility function (likely part of `symbol.core.batch_processing`) that takes a list of inputs and a function, applying the function to each input in a batch.
-This highlights how `Symbol` can be part of a larger system, where its symbolic representations can be processed by external functions.
+- `process_batch()`: A utility function (likely part of `sym.core.batch_processing`) that takes a list of inputs and a function, applying the function to each input in a batch.
+This highlights how `Symbol` can be part of a larger system, where its symic representations can be processed by external functions.
 - `square()`: A simple function demonstrating the type of operation that can be applied in a batch.

 ### Diagram